cgc/rnd/README.md

 [EZproxy Princeton Redirect Chrome Extension](ezproxy-redirect) - A handy Google Chrome extension that redirects to Princeton's ezproxy URL for the current page.
 Handy when you're not on eduroam.

+[Radio Shack Scale](radio-shack-scale) - A little program to display the weight on a Radio Shack USB Scale I found at my mom's house.

 Projects in other repos:

 [Caltrain schedule](http://carlos.correa.me/caltrain-leave-when/)